scijs/cholesky-solve/README.md

 console.log(choleskySolve(M, b, n, P))
 ```

+## API

 ### `require("cholesky-solve")(M, b, n, [P])`
-Solves the equation `Mx = b` by conjugate gradient
+Solves the equation `Mx = b` by using the Cholesky decomposition.

 * `M` a list of the matrix coefficients of the sparse matrix `M`.
 * `b` the vector on the right-hand side.
 A regular array of length `n`
 * `n` the dimension of the matrix `M`
-* `P` encodes a permutation matrix that preconditions `M` before the
-* Cholesky decomposition is solved for.
+* `P` encodes a permutation matrix that preconditions `M` before the Cholesky decomposition is solved for.
 A possible algorithm for finding a good permutation is
 [Cuthill–McKee](https://en.wikipedia.org/wiki/Cuthill%E2%80%93McKee_algorithm).
 See
 the module [cuthill-mckee](https://github.com/mikolalysenko/cuthill-mckee) for a
 Javascript implementation.